 White code room

-A basic health care center is available for international students and those coming from other Italian regions.
+A basic health care center is available for both foreign students and those coming from other Italian regions (except Lazio).

-Examination rooms, located in the Occupational Health Department of the University Hospital are open on Mondays and Thursdays from 2:00 pm to 4:00 pm, on the second floor of the Policlinico Tor Vergata Hospital.
+Examination rooms, located in the Occupational Health Department are open on Mondays and Thursdays from 2:00 pm to 4:00 pm, on the second floor of the Policlinico Tor Vergata Hospital.

 - A normal medical examination

 - Prescriptions (according to the doctor’s examination) of therapies, blood tests, instrumental investigations, specialist examinations